AidanSun05/ImGuiTextSelect/readme.md

 // The lines to show in the window
 // You will need to supply TextSelect instances with functions that:
 //   1.
-Take a line number (starting from 0) and return that line in an std::string
+Take a line number (starting from 0) and return that line in an std::string_view
 //   2.
 Return the total number of lines in the window
 // A vector is a convenient way to fulfill the above requirements, but you may use whatever you like. std::vector<std::string> lines{